ThaiMX-hust/mini-ecommerce/docs/api-contract.md

 - Response:
   - 204 No Content
   - 401 Unauthorized: { "error": "Unauthorized" }
-  - 404 Not Found: { "error": "Product not found" }
+  - 404 Not Found: { "error": "Product or variant not found" }
-  - 404 Not Found: {"error": "Product variant not found"}

 ## 4. Giỏ hàng